hornpolish/ky/README.md

 Their programming style was harmonized somewhat to mine, and the combined works published as KY, which operates in the kubectl style of {command} {verb} {noun}

+The github actions for golang came from/were inspired by [Bruno Paz](https://dev.to/brpaz/building-a-basic-ci-cd-pipeline-for-a-golang-application-using-github-actions-icj)

 # contributing

 The KY project welcomes contributions.